a-urq/sounding-viewer-java/README.md

 Step 2: Create a `Sounding` object using those arrays.

-Step 3: Create a `Sounding Frame` object using that `Sounding` object and optionally additional information.
+Step 3: Create a `SoundingFrame` object using that `Sounding` object and optionally additional information.
 This will show a window displaying the sounding chart.

 ```java
 int numRecords = ...; // Number of records in your sounding data.